 From 1 January 2010 the place of supply of most services (including transportation and ancilliary services) to a customer that is in business (a relevant business person) for the purposes of receiving the supply is where the customer belongs- this is called the ‘general rule’.
 It is not material whether the customer belongs in the UK, the EC or another country nor where the services are physically performed nor whether the customer is VAT registered or not.
 The VAT Place of Supply of Services manual gives detailed guidance as to how this works and what evidence may be required.

 With effect from 15 March 2010 HMRC introduced a temporary administrative easement in relation to business to business (B2B) supplies of freight transport (or services closely associated with freight transport) which are physically performed wholly outside the EU.
-This was announced in a Revenue & Customs Brief.
 For details of the easement please go to VATPOSTR3650

 UK supplier to UK business customer